tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/Activities/10-Stu_Designing_ERD/README.md

 * Create a diagram using the [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/) tool.

-* When you are satisfied with the conceptual diagram, update it to a physical ERD by including column data types and primary keys.

-* Update your existing diagram to reflect the changes.

 ## Hint

 Read this [documentation](https://www.visual-paradigm.com/support/documents/vpuserguide/3563/3564/85378_conceptual,l.html) for more in-depth explanations of entity relationship diagrams.